 Linux is completely different from other operating systems in many ways.

-- It is an open source OS which gives a great advantage to the programmers as they can design their own custom operating systems.
+- It is an open-source OS that gives a great advantage to the programmers as they can design their own custom operating systems.

-- It gives you a lot of option of programs having some different features so you can choose according to your need.
+- It gives you a lot of options of programs having some different features so you can choose according to your need.

 - A global development community looks at different ways to enhance its security, hence it is highly secured and robust so you don’t need an anti-virus to scan it regularly.
 Companies like Google, Amazon, and Facebook use Linux in order to protect their servers as it is highly reliable and stable.